radacovsky/ngrx-store-idb/README.md

 * `debugInfo: boolean`: Set to true to see debug messages in console.
 It can help you to understand when and how is state synced.
 Default is `true`.

 * `idb.dbName`: IndexedDB database name.
-Use it is your application already uses IndexedDB and you want to keep everything together.
+Use it if your application already uses IndexedDB and you want to keep everything together.
 Default value is `NgrxStoreIdb`.

 * `idb.storeName`: IndexedDb store name.
-Use it is your application already uses IndexedDB and you want to keep everything together.
+Use it if your application already uses IndexedDB and you want to keep everything together.
 Default value is `Store`.

+### `NgrxStoreIdbService`

+This service broadcasts information every time ngrx-store-idb syncs store to IndexedDB.

+### `onSync(): Observable<NgrxStoreIdbSyncEvent>`

+Subscribe to observable returned by this method to receive `NgrxStoreIdbSyncEvent` events every time when store is synced.
+These are properties of `NgrxStoreIdbSyncEvent`:

+* `success: boolean`: indicates if synchronisation was successful.
+Falsy value means that data wasn't written.

+* `action: Action`: holds the action that triggered the synchronisation.
+You could use this to wait for synchronisation after some user action e.g. wait until store is synchronised after logout to close the page.

 ### Usage